seanslma/maki/PHP/io.md

 ## read csv in zip file

-Disadvantages: if the zip file is huge, the memoery uage is also huge.
+**Disadvantages**: if the zip file is huge, the memory uage is also huge.

 ```php
 function OpenCsvInZip($zipfilename) {